Note: This document is a work in progress. You can help improve it.

 How to stand-up

-Daily stand-ups are a tool in agile software development to help keep teams synced up and help build more efficient lines of communication and keep teams from wasting time.
-These meetings happy at periodic interval, usually daily, and at the same time, every time.
+Daily stand-ups are a tool in agile software development to help keep teams synced up and to help build more efficient lines of communication and keep teams from wasting time.
+These meetings happen at periodic intervals, usually daily, and at the same time, every time.
 Stand-ups are short in nature, with the whole meeting taking 5-10 minutes, ideally no more than 15 minutes.
 During these meetings, that every one on the team attends, each attendee answers three questions:

 - What did I do since last stand-up?